 Step 1: Gear Up

-Step 2: Go to Training Space
+Step 2: Go to a Training Space

 Move to your backyard, driveway, or another familiar but secluded area.
-While holding the leash, continue to ask simple commands that your dog already knows, and reward for each correct response.
+While holding the leash, continue to ask simple commands that your dog already knows and reward for each correct response.
 Remember, you are trying to get them in the mindset that you are here to train.

 Step 3: The Training Process